Kizito2001/RSS-FEED-WEBSITE/README.md

 - **View Categories**: The main page displays three categories: Entertainment, Health, and Education, each with a set of images and descriptive text.
 - **Explore Content**: Browse through images and associated descriptions for each category.

-### Customization

-To update or add more categories and images:
-1. Edit the `index.html` file to include new image URLs and descriptions.
-2. Modify the `main.rs` file if you need to adjust backend logic or add new features.

 ---